-All participants are required to show proof of COVID-19 vaccination.
-Audience members 2 and over attending a KIDSTAGE production are required to wear a mask.
-Those 5 and older must provide proof of vaccination against COVID-19 or a negative test, as detailed below.
+FOR PRODUCTIONS: All participants (cast, crew, designers, directors) are required to show proof of COVID-19 vaccination.
+Audience members attending a KIDSTAGE production are required to wear a mask.

 If you have questions or concerns regarding information provided here or are faced with a hardship in meeting the requirements, please reach out to our COVID Response Team at firstname.lastname@example.org.
 We will work closely with KIDSTAGE staff to support students and families through this process

-Students/Parents should complete the Health Attestation and Vaccination Documentation form before attending first class or first rehearsal.
+Students/Parents should complete the Health Attestation and Vaccination Documentation form before attending your first class, camp or rehearsal.